sagemath/trac_to_gh/Issue 4743.md

 # Issue 4743: [with spkg; needs review] change genus2reduction to include GPL copyright file and email from liu making the program GPL'd

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4743

 Original creator: was